Hunter Dickinson: Freshman season

+After winning 5 of the first 7 awards, Dickinson did not win Freshman of the Week again until February 15 when he posted 11 points, 15 rebounds and 5 blocks against No. 21/No. 21 Wisconsin on February 14, which was Michigan's first 10-plus-point/15-plus-rebound/5-plus-block game since Courtney Sims on February 7, 2004 over 17 years earlier for the 2003–04 Wolverines.
+The following week Dickinson averaged 16.0 points, 8.5 rebounds and 1.5 blocks per game as Michigan defeated Rutgers February 18, 2021 and then defeated No. 4/No. 4 Ohio State on February 21, 2021—Michigan's first rivalry win at Columbus in 7 years.
+Dickinson was again named Big Ten Freshman of the week; with seven such awards, he was second in conference history to Jared Sullinger (12, in 2010–11).
+On March 4, Dickinson recorded his fifth career double-double with 14 points and 10 rebounds in a 69–50 rivalry win against Michigan State; the win clinched the 2020–21 Big Ten regular season championship for the 2020–21 Wolverines.
+They earned a #1 seed in the 2021 NCAA Division I men's basketball tournament.
+They reached the Elite Eight, where they lost to #11 seed UCLA 51–49, ending their season.
+Dickinson scored in double digits in all four of Michigan's games in the tournament.

-Dickinson led Michigan in scoring (14.1), rebounding (7.4), double-doubles (5), and 10+ rebounding games (5).
-He helped Michigan extend its list to three straight years with a player on the All-Freshman team, joining Ignas Brazdeikis (2019) and Franz Wagner (2020).
-Following an outstanding season, Dickinson was named first-team All-Big Ten by the media, second-team All-Big Ten by the coaches (along with Isaiah Livers and Wagner), a Big Ten All-Freshman honoree and the Big Ten Conference Freshman of the Year.
-He was also named a consensus second team All-American, becoming Michigan's first consensus All-American since Nik Stauskas in 2014 and 13th all time.
+For the season, Dickinson led Michigan in scoring (14.1), rebounding (7.4), double-doubles (5) and double-digit-rebounding games (5).
+Dickinson was named first-team All-Big Ten by the media, second-team All-Big Ten by the coaches (along with Isaiah Livers and Wagner), a Big Ten All-Freshman honoree (along with Andre Curbelo, Keegan Murray, Zach Edey and Jaden Ivey) and the Big Ten Freshman of the Year.
+His All-Freshman recognition marked Michigan's third straight season with such an honoree, following Ignas Brazdeikis (2019) and Franz Wagner (2020); Michigan would eventually extend the streak to five, with Moussa Diabaté and Jett Howard coming after Dickinson.
+He was also named a consensus second-team All-American, becoming Michigan's first consensus All-American since Nik Stauskas in 2014 and 13th all time.
 Dickinson declared himself eligible for the 2021 NBA draft on May 26.
 As of June 14, he was not projected to be drafted.
-As the July 7 deadline approached he was not listed above the mid second round by anyone, and on July 6, he decided his best option was to return to Michigan.
+As the July 7 deadline approached, he was not listed above the mid-second round by anyone, and on July 6, he declared his intent to return to Michigan.